2018 ComEd Icebox Derby

 We could always use your fridge for 2019!

 The Icebox Derby turns recycled refrigerators into race cars.
 You can turn YOURS into cash!
 Just say when and we'll pay you to recycle your old fridge or freezer.
-We'll even pick it up for you...for FREE as long as you're ComEd residential delivery service customer.
+We'll even pick it up for you...for FREE as long as you're a ComEd residential delivery service customer.

 Learn more here.